Asymptotic half-grid and full-grid minors: Further comments

 \section{Further comments}

 Before we discuss other related topics to this paper, let us note that our main results give only partial answers to the problems that we mentioned in the introduction, that is to \cite{GP2023+}*{Problem~7.3} and \cite{GH24+}*{Problems 4.1 and 4.2}.
 Hence, these problems are still open for arbitrary finitely generated groups that need not be finitely presented and, more generally, for \lf, \qt\ graphs without any restrictions on their cycle spaces.
+Moreover, we propose the following strengthening of those problems that aligns well with \cref{thm:AsymptoticFullGrid}.